RealCreepyJeff/chainswordcs-tk/README.md

 Testing branch is for testing code before it's pushed to the site, but only sometimes.

-I try to work on this when I can and when I feel like it, for now I will continue updating it until it has reached a state I'm satisfied with, then update only whenever necessary.
+I try to work on this when I can and when I feel like it.
+It's basically my go-to spot for documentation.
+I'll probably make a blog sometime to write about my "research" proper.